-The Parent-Infant Center works with families who exhibit risk factors that may lead to maladaptive parent-infant/toddler relationships or increase the risk ofchild abuse or neglect.
-Parental risk factors include mental health problems such as anxiety and post-partum depression, a history of trauma/abuse, teen and single parenthood, exposure to domestic violence, and a lack of social and financial support.
-The Parent-Infant Center also works with infants/toddlers who present with delays in the areas of cognitive and physical development, as well as socio-emotional and behavioral concerns, such as feeding and sleeping difficulties and aggressive behavior.
+The Parent-Infant Center works with families who exhibit risk factors that may lead to maladaptive parent-child relationships or increase the risk of child abuse or neglect.
+Parental risk factors include mental health problems such as anxiety and depression, a history of trauma/abuse, teen and single parenthood, exposure to domestic violence, and a lack of social and financial support.
+The Parent-Infant Center also works with infants, toddlers and preschoolers who present with developmental delays, serious health problems, as well as socio-emotional and behavioral concerns, such as feeding and sleep difficulties and aggressive behavior.

 The Parent-Infant Center has an interdisciplinary treatment team including psychologists, psychiatrists, social workers, and psychology and psychiatry trainees.
-The primary focus of the Parent-Infant Center is to provide Parent-Infant/Toddler psychotherapy including Parent-Infant Toddler group therapy.
-The Parent-Infant Center also provides evidence-based Child-Parent Psychotherapy for children and families exposed to trauma.
-Monthly psychoeducational groups provide information to families about topics such as safe sleep, healthy eating, play, and language development.
+The primary focus of the Parent-Infant Center is to provide evidence-based Child-Parent Psychotherapy for children and families exposed to trauma.

 The Parent-Infant Center also provides individual child and parent psychotherapy, family therapy, developmental screenings and referrals to Early Intervention and the Committee on Preschool Education.
 Psychopharmacological consultation is provided when necessary to treat depression and other mental health concerns.
 The Parent-Infant Center works collaboratively with day care centers, schools, foster care agencies, social service organizations, and other community and mental health agencies.

 Wendie Klapper, Ph.D., Director

 Phone: (212) 523-3071